rick-a-commits/logistics-cost-and-carrier-segmentation/ReadME.md

 **Data Science Project — Predictive Modeling & Operational Analytics**

-This project simulates, analyzes, and models logistics carrier performance for a manufacturing supply chain.
+This project analyses logistics carrier performance for a manufacturing supply chain.
-It combines realistic operational KPIs, geospatial data, shipment attributes, CO₂ emissions, and cost modeling.
+It combines realistic operational KPIs, shipment attributes, CO₂ emissions, and cost modeling.
 The goal is to understand cost drivers, segment carriers, and build a model that can estimate shipment pricing.

 ---

 ## Project Overview

-Modern supply chains rely heavily on external logistics carriers whose performance affects cost, lead time, reliability, and emissions.
+Modern supply chains rely heavily on external logistics carriers whose performance affects cost, lead time, reliability, and emissions, and customer satisfaction.

 This project:

 * Generates realistic carrier shipment data (15,000+ rows)
 * Cleans and prepares it for analytics
 * Explores operational KPIs through EDA
-* Segments carriers by performance
+* Segments carriers by performance using KMeans clustering
 * Builds a model that predicts shipment cost
 * Highlights insights applicable to business decisions